Raymond Williams: Vocabulary

 Williams was keen to establish the changing meanings of the vocabulary used in discussions of culture.
 He began with the word culture itself; his notes on 60 significant, often difficult words were to have appeared as an appendix to Culture and Society in 1958.
 This was not possible, and so an extended version with notes and short essays on 110 words appeared as Keywords in 1976.
 Those examined included "aesthetic", "bourgeois", "culture", "hegemony", "isms", "organic", "romantic", "status", "violence" and "work".
 A revised version in 1983 added 21 new words, including "anarchism", "ecology", "liberation" and "sex".
 Williams wrote that the Oxford English Dictionary (OED) "is primarily philological and etymological," whilst his work was on "meanings and contexts".
 In 1981, Williams published Culture, where the term, discussed at length, is defined as "a realized signifying system" and supported by chapters on "the means of cultural production, and the process of cultural reproduction".
+Williams explored the word "freedom" in a short essay reviewing The Concept of Freedom by Christopher Caudwell (St John Sprigg), and in contrast, George Orwell, both as comrades in the Spanish Civil War.
+Williams remarks that what Caudwell has to say about freedom is clearly said: that men are free through their social relations, and in escape from them, or in the illusion of escape.
+Williams continues: "in this sense it was right to organise this selection around this title: it is at any rate here that I feel closest to him, and farthest from [George] Orwell."